 - The role of community archaeology in promoting the archaeology of the recent past

-Community archaeology comprises of managing and conducting evaluations, excavations, building surveys and all other types of archaeological projects; with volunteers of all ages and backgrounds, assisting local heritage and archaeological groups in funding applications, assisting with the Greater Manchester Archaeology Advisory Service (GMAAS) in supporting and running the Greater Manchester Federation of Archaeological Societies.
+Community archaeology comprises of managing and conducting evaluations, excavations, building surveys and all other types of archaeological projects with volunteers of all ages and backgrounds, assisting local heritage and archaeological groups in funding applications as well as assisting with the Greater Manchester Archaeology Advisory Service (GMAAS) in supporting and running the Greater Manchester Federation of Archaeological Societies.

 We have a number of community archaeology projects engaging the local and wider community in their heritage and an established project undertaking research on landscape in the Trent Valley spanning multiple years.
 Follow our work with the University of Salford archaeology blog.

 Find out more about the locations and the project and follow the excavations on the Dig Greater Manchester blog.

 There is a whole world of history buried beneath our feet and the Salford Archaeology is giving you the chance to discover it for yourself.

 There are a number of archaeological excavations taking place across Greater Manchester this year and we are looking for an army of history hungry volunteers to help us dig up the past.
 As well digging up the ground you can also learn about other archaeological techniques such as recording, building surveying and historical research – so there’s something for everyone.

 You will have the opportunity to meet new people, learn new techniques and make new discoveries!
 By volunteering on one of our archaeological digs you can give as much or as little time as you are able and you don’t need to know anything about archaeology to join in – we just need your enthusiasm and interest!